wesslen/llm-evaluations/security-testing/README.md

 ====================================================================================================
 ```

+As mentioned, this now creates the [redteam.yaml](https://github.com/wesslen/llm-evaluations/blob/main/security-testing/redteam.yaml) with the 50 test cases.

-Now run the evaluations against your endpoint:
+Now run the LLM (OpenAI GPT4o-mini) evaluations against your endpoint for the two prompts:

 ```
 $ npx promptfoo@latest redteam eval --env-file .env